 RRP: £469.99 (plus £75 for paddles and pump)

 There is no taste of the high life more intense and memorable than a crewed yacht charter with an on board chef, a flotilla of toys and a bespoke itinerary in a special part of the world.
 Whether you choose a summer adventure in the Med, some winter sun in the Caribbean, an expedition among the ice sheets of Patagonia or a meander among the film-set archipelagos of Southeast Asia, it is unlike any other form of travel.
 It might sound like the preserve of millionaires, but if you find enough friends who share your enthusiasm, the experience of a lifetime can be more affordable than you think.

 Thomas Mercer, once the foremost name in marine chronometers, has been resurrected – and despite the practical obsolescence of such technologies in a GPS-equipped world, the sheer loveliness of the company’s modern offerings has to be seen to be believed.
 The Classis (pictured) is a case in point.
 Whether you want to use it on board your yacht or gaze at it in your living room, it is not just the most beautiful piece of craftsmanship you will ever witness, but an item of enduring maritime significance.
 Yes, it costs more than a house, but it’s an heirloom your descendants will also treasure.

 Nothing appeal here?
 Need more ideas?
-Check out 15 great Christmas presents for boaters, 15 Christmas gift ideas for sailors and 10 Christmas gift ideas for powerboaters.
+Check out Christmas gift ideas for sailors and Christmas gift ideas for powerboaters.